-After traffic went through first two security layers it comes to server-side security tiers.
+After traffic went through the first two security layers it comes to server-side security tiers.
 Our team handles their configuration from scratch.
-First one here is…
+The first one here is…

 Web-server security layer

-where we configure a set of rules that blocks users from accessing some of site’s folders directly.
-Also we restrict any kind of code execution in upload directories.
+where we configure a set of rules that blocks users from accessing some of the site’s folders directly.
+Also, we restrict any kind of code execution in upload directories.
 Then it comes to…

 PHP FastCGI Process Manager security layer

 which in its turn has:

 - a set of forbidden functions, execution of which will be blocked